Chapter 8: Vultures

 The size of the sky above us, (me and my imaginary ghost that is), was enhanced by the flatness of the unfettered perspective when viewed from the center of the bridge, because out here over the water there is little to obscure the vista in any direction.
 It was as if the heat of the sun directly above, glaring down on the river, had melted away the lumps in the landscape.

 Looking over the dull muddy turquoise of the waters, the river flowed towards me, and if I turned around, it flowed away, like time.

-As I stood on the bridge and squinted my eyes to cut down the midday glare reflecting off the water, all I could see was the huge flat horizon.
+As I stood on the bridge, I squinted to cut down the midday glare reflecting off the water.
+All I saw was the huge flat horizon.
 Like the rip of a tide, it cut across my perception, stretching seemingly forever with its left and right, it’s before and behind and with the ripples of the Bush below and the sky above.

 How could I not be imprinted with all this raw African bonanza?
 Like a hypnotized zombie it drew me onwards and into itself.

-But even for a zombie, Africa is about its animals, and not the spirits of its dead.
-However it was its morticians which I detected as I stood philosophizing in the middle of the bridge.
+Africa is about its animals, and not the spirits of its dead.
+But it was its morticians which I detected as I stood philosophizing in the middle of the bridge.
 Mere specks in the sky.
 Less than a handful.
-Distributed vertically in a loose slowly twisting column, gaining altitude in the updraft of a powerful thermal, so prevalent on a hot African day, such that when I raised my binoculars the spec at the top had risen three thousand feet above the tree canopy, whereupon it peeled off to drift north in a flat shallow glide, occasionally giving a shallow wing beat.
+Distributed vertically in a loose slowly twisting column, gaining altitude in the updraft of a powerful thermal, so prevalent on a hot African day, such that when I raised my binoculars the spec at the top had risen three thousand feet above the tree canopy, whereupon it peeled off to drift north in a flat shallow glide, occasionally giving a dipping wing beat.
 A signal to others that food was nigh.